biicode/docs/ides.rst

 Finally, you are ready to open your project with CodeBlocks.
 The first step is to open the project:

 #.
-File > open...
+From the main menu, select *File > open...*
-#. find the build folder of your hive and click on **[Hive_name].cbd**
+#.
+Find the ``build`` folder of your hive and select the **[Hive_name].cbp** file.
 #.
-Click open
+Click *open*.

-Now you have your project in eclipse workspace with a following folder tree like this:
+Now you have your project in the CodeBlocks workspace showing a folders tree similar to this one:

 .. image:: _static/img/codeblocks_tree.png

-For this tutorial our user name is tutorial and our block name is codeblocks.
+For this tutorial our user name is *tutorial* and our block simple name is *codeblocks*.

-If you want to add any file, just click on *File > New > Empty file* and create a new file in the ``blocks/user/block`` folder.
+If you want to add any file, just click on *File > New > Empty file* and create a new file in the ``blocks/username/block`` folder.

-To runs your project you need to select the main file on build target:
+To run your project you need to select the main file on build target:

 .. image:: _static/img/codeblocks_build_target.png